Carmen Maria Machado: Career

 Machado worked in the Iowa Writers' Workshop for two years after receiving her MFA there.
 After a rejection from Starbucks in 2013, she took up work at Lush, a soap store, while she taught writing as an adjunct professor at Rosemont College and other schools in the area.
 She also did freelance writing while she lived in Pennsylvania.

-Machado's short stories, essays, and criticism have been published in a number of magazines including The New Yorker, Granta, The Paris Review, Tin House, Lightspeed, Guernica, AGNI, National Public Radio, Gulf Coast, Los Angeles Review of Books, Strange Horizons, and other publications.
+Machado's short stories, essays, and criticism have been published in The New Yorker, Granta, The Paris Review, Tin House, Lightspeed, Guernica, AGNI, National Public Radio, Los Angeles Review of Books, Strange Horizons, and other publications.
 Her stories have also been reprinted in anthologies such as Year's Best Dark Fantasy & Horror 2017, Year's Best Weird Fiction, Best American Science Fiction & Fantasy, The Best Horror of the Year, and Best Women's Erotica.
-Machado's short story "Horror Story," originally published in Granta in 2015, details a lesbian couple's difficulty coping with a haunting in their new house.
+Machado's short story, "Horror Story," originally published in Granta in 2015, details a lesbian couple's difficulty coping with a haunting in their new house.

 Machado's fiction has been called "strange and seductive", and it has been said that her "work doesn't just have form, it takes form."
 Her fiction has been a finalist for the Nebula Award for Best Novelette, the Shirley Jackson Award, the Franz Kafka Award in Magic Realism, the storySouth Million Writers Award, and the Calvino Prize from the Creative Writing Program at the University of Louisville.
 An analysis by io9 indicated that if not for the Sad Puppies ballot manipulation campaign, Machado would have been a finalist for the 2015 John W. Campbell Award for Best New Writer.
 In 2018, she won the Bard Fiction Prize.

 Her horror-inspired short story collection, Her Body and Other Parties, was published by Graywolf Press in 2017.
 It was a 2017 finalist for the National Book Award for Fiction, won the 2017 National Book Critics Circle Award John Leonard Prize, and was shortlisted for the 2018 Dylan Thomas Prize.
 The collection has been optioned by FX and a television show is in development by Gina Welch.

 As of 2018, she is the Writer in Residence at the University of Pennsylvania.
 Machado is a 2019 recipient of a Guggenheim fellowship.
 She was a Visiting associate professor at the Iowa Writers' Workshop in Spring 2021.

 Machado was guest editor of The Best American Science Fiction and Fantasy 2019 edition.
 Her sci-fi short stories have appeared in volumes including Latinx Rising: An Anthology of Latinx Science Fiction and Fantasy, edited by Matthew David Goodwin, with an introduction by Frederick Luis Aldama.

 Her essay "Both Ways", about the 2009 film Jennifer's Body, is part of the anthology It Came from the Closet: Queer Reflections on Horror, published in October 2022.

-In 2022, it was announced that a new short story collection would be published by Machado at Knopf, titled A Brief and Fearful Star.
+In 2022, Machado announced a new short story collection to be published by Knopf titled A Brief and Fearful Star.